-In broad terms, labour law regulates matters such as pay, benefits, allowances and other working conditions.
+In broad terms, labour law regulates matters such as pay, benefits; allowances and other working conditions.
 Collective agreements and other internal regulations provide regulation on other issues such as annual wage increases, cost of living adjustments, allowances and benefits increases, equal access to promotion opportunities and promotion at work etc.

 There is a hierarchy of legal sources of law so that, in general, provisions from a lower source (e.g. a contract), should not conflict with those from a higher source (e.g. a legislative rule), except where the provisions of the lower source are more favourable to the employee.
+Legislation is a higher source of law than collective agreements, but the provisions of an employment contract cannot contravene an applicable collective agreement, unless that contract is more favourable to the employee.

 The Greek Code of Civil Procedure provides a special procedure in relation to employment disputes, whereby the Courts are obliged to attempt to reconcile both parties during the first hearing.
 In addition, the Code also gives trade unions and professional organisations the right to participate in pending litigation involving one of their members and the right to be party to litigation which concerns the interpretation and application of a collective agreement, with the aim of protecting the common interests of those whom they represent.